 - From Salt Point Village take Dutchess CR18 north 6 miles to Clinton Town Hall on the left.

 - From Dutchess CR19 (Bulls Head/Slate Quarry), take CR18 south 2 miles to Clinton Town Hall on right

 Walking Distance: Less than 1 mile (easy).
-Allow 1 or 2 hours.
+Allow 1 hour.